This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 So awhile back on the blog, I posted this easy buttermilk honey cornbread recipe.
 It’s everything I remember about my childhood and has the perfect sweet, moist texture.
 However, I’ve been on a roll lately to cut out the refined sugars, white flours, and dairy from my life (and this includes my baking!).

-So with the holidays around the corner I thought why not take this cornbread recipe and see if I could make into a healthier version that I still wanted to devour.
+So with the holidays over I thought why not take this traditional cornbread recipe and see if I could make into a healthier version that I still wanted to devour.
+That way I can enjoy it all winter long without all the guilt!
+Bring on the soups and chilis!

 What makes this cornbread healthy?